Uniqlo brings fashion back to the source in Bangladesh

-Uniqlo, owned by Japan’s Fast Retailing Co (9983.T), on Friday opened two stores in Bangladesh, a favourite low-cost sourcing hub for many international retailers but a country where, until now, they have not sold their clothes.
+Uniqlo, owned by Japan’s Fast Retailing Co, is opening two stores in Bangladesh, a favourite low-cost sourcing hub for many international retailers but a country where, until now, they have not sold their clothes.

-On the level below the brightly lit store, a crowd of about 150 people waited patiently for the larger of Uniqlo’s two Dhaka stores to let in customers.
+Inside the brightly lit confines of the larger of Uniqlo’s two Dhaka stores, staff frantically rushed among stacks of clothing manufactured exclusively for the local market to add the final touches before a grand opening on Friday.

-“Youngsters in Dhaka are hoping Uniqlo starts a trend and more brands follow,” said a beaming Dipjon Mitra, a lecturer at a local university, who had queued since 7.30 a.m. to check the store out.

-The Japanese retailer, in a tie-up with Bangladesh’s Grameen Bank, founded by Nobel laureate Mohammad Yunus, is venturing into a $70 billion retail market untouched by global chains, where about 30 million people make up the middle-income bracket.
+The Japanese retailer, in a tie-up with Bangladesh’s Grameen Bank, founded by Nobel laureate Mohammad Yunus, has dared to venture into a $70 billion retail market untouched by global chains, where about 30 million people make up the middle-income bracket.

 In April, more than 1,100 garment workers died in the collapse of a eight-story building in Bangladesh, putting pressure on international fashion brands to improve worker safety and livelihoods.

-A group of college students, who were curiously checking out the store from across the street earlier this week as final preparations were made for the opening, had never heard of the brand.
+A group of college students, who looked curiously at the store from across the street, had never heard of the brand.

 “The store looks good from the outside.
 I can shop here for Eid, but not always,” said Jamshed Robin, a 25-year-old political science student, looking at the price catalogue.